Trenza1ore/CU-Panopto-Downloader/README.md

 **Forked from https://github.com/TThomasV/CU-Panopto-Downloader, go check the original version out, I just added some minor changes.**

-*I ONLY added some ease-of-use improvements, one bug fix and an exe version for non CS students which only requires Firefox to be installed.*
+*I added some ease-of-use improvements, one bug fix and an exe version for non CS students which only requires Firefox to be installed.*

 - Need a Cardiff university account.
 - Only works on windows right now (will probably remain that way).